Lookout Basin:

 I worked as a student graphic designer for Foothill Community College.
 My responsibilities included both creating assets for clubs and student programs, but also additional materials that the school's Marketing Department could use for the school's events.
 Here are select projects from my year and a half working there:

-I am volunteer administrator staff for two wonderful collaborative creative writing websites, The Wanderers' Library and the SCP Foundation Wiki.
-When not helping with staff responsibilities, I enjoy pushing the boundaries of storytelling and what we consider a story.
-Here are some of my favorite works I've written for both websites.---Select pieces from The Wanderers' Library:
+I am both current and former volunteer administrator staff for two wonderful collaborative creative writing websites, The Wanderers' Library and the SCP Foundation Wiki respectively.
+When not helping with staff responsibilities, I enjoy contributing as an illustrator, writer, and poet.
+Here are some of my favorite works I've created for both websites.---Select pieces from The Wanderers' Library:

 A collaborative creative writing website, with a focus on fantasy